aahowel3/Sea_phages/README.md

 ANI outputs in under /scratch/aahowel3/hostrange/ANI/HY01_ANI ANIb_percentage_identity.names.txt

-prokka is in /scratch/aahowel3/hostrange/KFS-EC3_hosts
+prokka is in /scratch/aahowel3/hostrange/KFS-EC3_hosts moved prokka and blasts alignments to within /scratch/aahowel3/hostrange/KFS-EC3_hosts_long - dont want the intervals of a plasmid to be confused with the actual genome intervals used blast alignments to match to BRIG figureinstead of minimap2 now

 whoops alignment was generated with minimap2 from this asynt tutorial not mummer my bad https://github.com/simonhmartin/asynt